 Here are some practical tips to help you navigate health care costs while covered by an insurance plan with a deductible:

-• Be selective about the medical services you use, especially if you're on a high-deductible health plan.
+- Be selective about the medical services you use, especially if you're on a high-deductible health plan.

 Balancing deductibles and premiums

 Deductibles are a crucial part of your health insurance plan, particularly on a high-deductible health plan.
-They may seem daunting, but with a little understanding and some smart planning, you can find a balance of good health and financial stability.
+They may seem daunting, but with a little understanding and some smart planning, you can find a balance between good health and financial stability.